 The most basic metric for tracking how your video is performing is play count, which shows a video’s total number of views.
 It’s the easiest way to quickly see how wide an audience your video has reached.

 Obviously you want to accumulate as many views as possible, but keep in mind that play count isn’t the be-all, end-all of your video’s success.
 Yes, views are great, but it’s even more crucial to pay attention to whether or not your video is actually engaging your audience.

 How is your video performing on the page it’s located?
 Checking your video’s play rate clues you into the percent of page visitors who’ve actually taken the time to click on your video.
 It’s a great way to make sure you’ve placed your video on the most relevant part of your page.

-By analyzing play rate, you’ll get insights into whether you should embed your video on a different part of your page (the upper half of a web page, also known as “above the fold,” is usually best), or on an entirely separate page altogether.
+By analyzing play rate, you’ll get insights into whether you should embed your video on a different part of your page (the upper half of a web page is usually best), or on an entirely separate page altogether.

 Engagement is a huge buzzword in marketing, but it can be hard to define because it looks different for every small business.
 When it comes to video, engagement is defined as the percent of a video a viewer watched.
 More than any other metric, engagement rate is concerned with the actual quality of your video’s performance.

 Finally, you’ll want to examine heatmaps, which graph a viewer’s specific actions while watching a video.
 This lets you see where your viewers drop off or rewatch your content.
 While engagement graphs show how an audience as a whole viewed your video, heatmaps show how each individual watched your video.